Experience. Fortitude. Commitment.

 Here is what you might expect as BAC increases.
 Keep in mind that individual results may vary.

-.02-.03% BAC: No loss of coordination, slight euphoria and loss of shyness.
+.02% to .03% BAC: No loss of coordination, slight euphoria and loss of shyness.
 Depressant effects are not yet apparent.
 Mildly relaxed and maybe a bit lightheaded.

-.07-.09% BAC: Slight impairment of balance, speech, vision, reaction time and hearing.
+.07% to .09% BAC: Slight impairment of balance, speech, vision, reaction time and hearing.
 More euphoria.
 Judgment and self-control are reduced, and caution, reason and memory are impaired.

-0.10-0.125% BAC: Significant impairment of motor coordination and loss of good judgment.
+.10% to .125% BAC: Significant impairment of motor coordination and loss of good judgment.
 Speech may be slurred; balance, vision, reaction time and hearing will be impaired.

-.16-.19% BAC: Anxiety predominates, and nausea may start to appear.
+.16% to .19% BAC: Anxiety predominates, and nausea may start to appear.
 The drinker has the appearance of a “sloppy drunk.”

 .25% BAC: All mental, physical and sensory functions are severely impaired.
-Increased risk of asphyxiation from choking on vomit and of seriously injuring yourself by falls or other accidents.
+Increased risk of asphyxiation from choking on vomit and seriously injuring yourself by falls or other accidents.

 .30% BAC: Stupor.
 You have little comprehension of where you are.
 You may pass out suddenly and be difficult to awaken.